 Bamboo flooring advantages:

-- If harvested and processes correctly, it is extremely hard and durable, even to the occasional water spill.
+- If harvested and processed correctly, it is extremely hard and durable, even with the occasional water spill.

-- It is extremely fast growing compared to hardwood trees and therefor more product can be grown in a smaller area.
+- It is extremely fast-growing compared to hardwood trees and therefore more product can be grown in a smaller area.
 It also requires fewer pesticides and is drought tolerant.

 - Bamboo flooring is easier on the legs…even though extremely hard there is a fair amount of flexibility to it and makes it more comfortable to stand on for long periods of time (like when you are cooking in the kitchen!).